Novolin/Python-TDD-Interface/README.md

 For direct interfacing, upload the files in /Pico to a Pi Pico, or other CircuitPython-compatible microcontroller.

+**DO NOT PLUG IT INTO A PHONE JACK**
+*Phone jacks ring at 90 Volts*, do not fuck with them, or they will hurt you and your gear.
+If you are interfacing with a line, only interface with the direct connection on your TTY.
+Your best bet is to use the acoustic coupler because it's safer, and you get to hear the cool beepy boops.

 To use discrete .wav files for each message, use tty_encoder.py.
 I'll write more instructions once it's actually working properly!